High urgency

 Who it affects

-Guard-service firms, private patrol operators, in-house security, armored transport companies with employees holding firearm permits.
+Guard-service firms, private patrol operators, in-house security, armored transport companies, and their employees who apply for firearm permits.

 What you must do